lellasone/printrbot-bed-visualizer/README.md

 #### Executable Install (windows)
 Clone the repo to a machine running windows.
+You can do this by clicking on the green "Code" button in the upper right-hand side of this screen.

 #### Full Install (ubuntu)
 Clone the repo to a machine running ubuntu.
 It may also run under windows but I have never tried it.
 Feel free to start an issue if you run into trouble.
+Then install the dependencies below.

 ```
 pip3 install matplotlib